Do you hoard your left over bits of interfacing? See my easy method to organize your interfacing scraps so you can easily find what you need!

-This is how I stored my interefacing, in a bin on the shelf.
+This is how I originally stored my interfacing, in a bin on the shelf.
+That's no good.

 I have some bolts and rolls of interfacing that I store further down the shelf, but my smaller pieces (the ones I buy by the yard) are all folded up and placed in this bin.
 You can see all the scraps piled on top!

 Yesterday I tackled this interfacing bin and came up with a better solution.

 AND thanks to back-to-school sales, it cost me less than $5!